-Lucille watched elevator lights track their descent to the hangar bays.
+Lucille watched elevator-lights track their descent to the hangar bays.
 “I know she was Scientific Adviser to the Ruler of Earth.
 I know she constructed this moon-base and trained Zephyr-pilots to fend off the Hurricane.”

-“Do you know how she died, twenty years ago?”
+“Do you know how she died twenty years ago?”

 “It gave me this scar.”
 Charlie adjusted his eye-patch.
 “Daisuke hasn’t walked since.
 Your mother barely lived long enough for you to stand here today.”
 Charlie shook his head.
 “What I’m saying is… Zephyrhood isn’t all robots and shouting.
-I know you know that, more than any other pilot.”
+I know you know that more than any other pilot.”
 The elevator opened into the smallest, deepest, darkest hangar.
 In the center sat ZAB, Zephyr-Alpha-Blue, the 20-meter tall head of Z-Blue, leader of the Zephyr robots.
 Its left and right were different shades, as if the head had been ripped in half and one half had been replaced.
-Still it carried its noble gaze.
+Still it carried a noble gaze.
 Its brow bore the weight of humanity’s plight.
 “But this guy knows it most of all.”
 Charlie tossed Lucille a key and she caught it.
 The key’s handle dangled a plastic blue robot-head.
 “This is your last chance to turn back.
 There’s no return once you to talk to ZAB.”

 Lucille hesitated halfway down the hatch.
 “So there’s a voice in here, sir, and I’m to win it over?”